shreddered/imagestego/README.md

 # Overview

-This library has several modules.
+This library consists of components as described below.

-The _core_ module is the main module of this library, which introduces a lot of types/functions/etc needed for other modules to work.
+- _core_ is the main component of this library, which introduces types/functions/etc needed for other components to work.

-The _compression_ module introduces data compression algorithms.
+- _compression_ component introduces data compression algorithms.

-The _lossless_ module contains steganographic schemes with lossless destination.
+- _lossless_ component contains steganographic schemes with lossless destination.

-The _jpeg_ module contains steganographic schemes with JPEG writer.
+- _jpeg_ component contains steganographic schemes with JPEG writer.

-The _wavelet_ module contains different wavelet transforms.
+- _wavelet_ component contains different wavelet transforms.

 # Integration